 What once was a ‘nice to have’ is now a daily necessity.
 Just like brushing your teeth, applying deodorant every morning is a must if you’re inclined towards smelly pits in these humid environs.
-When handling the heat in Singapore, we prefer natural deodorants, rather than antiperspirants and are currently using Black Chicken Remedies Axilla Deodorant Paste, available on iPrice.
+When handling the heat in Singapore, we prefer natural deodorants rather than antiperspirants, but sometimes you gotta do what you gotta do!

 12. Meet your soulmate: air conditioning

 Air conditioning.
 Like a refreshing glass of sauv blanc… cool, crisp and fresh.
 Is there anything better than retreating indoors and being blasted by the icy wind of an air conditioner?
 Nope.
 Not when you’ve been at the playground all morning.
 But beware the cost (and environmental impact) of having your aircon pumping all day.
 Our advice?
 If you haven’t got ceiling fans, get some installed to keep air circulating and use aircon only when absolutely necessary.

 Yes, we’re meditating.
 If there’s anything that having kids has taught us, it’s the need to submit to things beyond our control.
 The heat is one of those things.
 Don’t worry, we’ve all been there.
 The anxiety attack when trying to strap a bucking child into their car seat in a baking hot car.
 The desire to put your fist through a wall when putting shoes and socks on fidgety kids when you’re overheated.
 The claustrophobia that overcomes you when trying to pull off your wet sports bra after a sweaty exercise session.
 After years of practice, we can happily report the easiest way to overcome this heat-induced angst is to STOP.
 BREATHE.
 SMILE.
 Then continue on your hot, sweaty Singapore journey.